Paul Kelly (American musician): Solo career

-In 1960, Kelly went left the group to go solo, recording the standard, "I'll String Along with You" for Dade Records, which was never released, following a dispute between Kelly and the label.
+In 1960, Kelly left the group to go solo, recording the standard, "I'll String Along with You" for Dade Records, which was never released, following a dispute between Kelly and the label.

 A Miami-based singer-songwriter/producer, Clarence Reid (who would later perform as Blowfly), heard Kelly rehearse, and asked him to fill in on lead vocals with his group, The Delmiros, whose lead singer had laryngitis.
 Kelly recorded a single, "Down with It, Can't Quit It"/"Sooner Or Later", which was released on Selma Records in 1963, under the name Clarence Reid & The Delmiros.
 Kelly began performing the song live in clubs and became associated with the song.
 Reid asked him to join The Delmiros on a permanent basis.

 Kelly's official debut solo single, "It's My Baby" b/w "The Upset," appeared on the Lloyd label in 1965.
 It was inspired by the surprise boxing victory of Cassius Clay over Sonny Liston.
 A second single, "Chills and Fever," written by Clarence Reid and Willie Clarke, was picked up by Dial Records and distributed by Atlantic.
 Relations between Kelly and Reid became strained.
 Nashville producer Buddy Killen, who had also fallen out with Reid, approached Kelly about working together.
 Meanwhile, Lloyd Records issued an answer record, "Thrills and Chills", by Helene Smith.
 Kelly released a third single, "Since I Found You" under the name Paul Kelly & the Rocketeers.

 After this, Kelly released four singles on Philips Records, produced by Killen in Muscle Shoals, including a ballad, "Nine Out of Ten Times," written by Kelly, Reid and Clarke).
 Meanwhile, Dial had released two singles by Joe Tex, one of which,"We're Gonna Make It," was co-written with Kelly.
 At the time, Kelly often opened for Tex on tour.

 In 1967, Kelly decided to move to Brooklyn, New York City, and invited a songwriting collaborator, Juanita Rogers, to join him.
 They became a couple and moved in together.
 Kelly cut material in 1968 for Stan Watson's Philly Groove label, but it remains unissued.